Can we avoid Double Descent in Deep Neural Networks?: The race towards generalization

 In more realistic cases, large datasets are typically unavailable, and in those cases approaches working with small data, in the context of \emph{frugal AI}, need to be employed.
-This poses research questions on how to enlarge the available datasets or to transfer knowledge from similar tasks; however it poses also questions on how to optimally dimension the deep learning model to be trained.
-Contrarily to what is expected from the bias-variance trade-off, the phenomenon of \emph{double descent} can be observed in a very over-parameterized network: given some optimal set of parameters for the model $\boldsymbol{w}^{opt}$ with loss value $\mathcal{L}^{opt}$, adding more parameters will worse the performance until a local maximum $\mathcal{L}^{*}$ beyond which, adding even more parameters, the trend goes back decreasing.
+This poses research questions on how to enlarge the available datasets or to transfer knowledge from similar tasks; however, it also poses questions on how to optimally dimension the deep learning model to be trained.
+Contrarily to what is expected from the bias-variance trade-off, the phenomenon of \emph{double descent} can be observed in a very over-parameterized network: given some optimal set of parameters for the model $\boldsymbol{w}^{opt}$ with loss value $\mathcal{L}^{opt}$, adding more parameters will worsen the performance until a local maximum $\mathcal{L}^{*}$ beyond which, adding even more parameters, the performance is back improved.
 This phenomenon, named \emph{double descent}~\cite{Belkin_2019} is displayed in Fig.~\ref{fig:DD_scheme}, and is consistently reported in the literature~\cite{spigler2019jamming, Geiger_2019}.
-Double descent poses the serious problem of finding the best set of parameters, in order not to fall into an over-parametrized (or under-parametrized) regime.
-The possible approaches to tackle this are two: finding $\boldsymbol{w}^{opt}$, which is a problem requiring a lot of computation, or extremely over-sizing the model.
+Double descent poses the serious quest of finding the best set of parameters, in order not to fall into an over-parametrized (or under-parametrized) regime.
+The possible approaches to tackle this are two: finding $\boldsymbol{w}^{opt}$, which is a problem typically requiring a lot of computation, or extremely over-parametrizing the model.
 Unfortunately, both the roads are not compatible with a frugal setup: is there a solution to this problem?\\ In this work, we show that the double descent phenomenon is potentially avoidable.
 Having a sufficiently large regularization on the model's parameters drives the deep models in a configuration where the set of parameters in excess $\boldsymbol{w}^{exc}$ are essentially producing no perturbation on the output of the model.
-Nevertheless, as opposed to Nakkiran~et~al.~\cite{nakkiran2021optimal}, who showed in regression tasks that such a regularization could help in dodging double descent, we observe that, in classification tasks, this regularization is insufficient in complex scenarios: an ingredient is still missing, although we are on the right path.
+Nevertheless, as opposed to Nakkiran~et~al.~\cite{nakkiran2021optimal}, who showed in regression tasks that such a regularization could help in dodging double descent, we observe that, in classification tasks, this regularization is typically insufficient in standard scenarios: an ingredient is still missing, although we are on the right path.